-They called it the Magic Kingdom, but I just wanted to get out of there alive.
+They called it the Magic Kingdom, but I just wanted to get out alive.

 I was hired and assigned to the Christmas tree unit.
 An eight-foot, cone-shaped contraption made of metal and green tinsel was lowered onto my shoulders and strapped on tight.
 There was a hole roughly a foot in diameter next to my face, big enough to stick my trumpet through and play “O Tannenbaum” but not big enough to see out of.